 Most people can’t start their day without having a cup of their favorite java, and this includes our team of testers and coffee lovers.
-It’s therefore important to learn how to operate your coffee maker so that it can at last for a much longer time to save you both time and money.
+It’s therefore important to learn how to make coffee with your coffee maker so that it can at last for a much longer time to save you both time and money.

 On the market today, there are many different brands and models of coffee making machines available.
 Each of these units comes with varying features and technologies to suit your specific needs.
 The best part is that most of these coffee makers have the same modes of operation and come with similar basic accessories which include a spoon, a carafe, ground coffee and mesh/paper filters.

 Looking at Amazon’s customer reviews, you will note that a number of disgruntled customers leave a one or two star rating followed by a negative review on some top-rated coffee makers which possess a 4- or 5-star rating from most customers.

 Paying attention to such an incident, you’ll notice that most of these customers don’t know how to use a coffeemaker or even operate one.
 The user ends up messing up everything or the machines end up malfunctioning or giving a poor output.

 This article will give you some simple steps and tips which will guide you to learn how to use a coffee maker.

 Step 1: Add a filter in the filter basket

-Most coffee makers come with their own mesh filters which are the best to use due to their environmentally-friendly nature.
+Some newer coffee makers come with their own mesh filters which are the best to use due to their environmentally-friendly nature.
 There are other brands which don’t have a filter.
-In this case, a non-generic filter will be the best choice as it achieves more dependable results as compared to a natural or bleached filter.
+In this case, a non-generic paper coffee filter will be the best choice as it achieves more dependable results as compared to a natural or bleached filter.